-To further quantify the relative importance of the variability indices and to search for a possible linear combination of indices that may be a better variability indicator than any individual index we performed the principal component analysis (Pearson 1901).
+To further quantify the relative importance of the variability indices and to search for a possible linear combination of indices that may be a better variability indicator than any individual index we performed the principal component analysis (PCA; Pearson 1901).

-Principal component analysis (PCA) is an unsupervised, nonparametric method that provides a linear orthogonal transformation of a dataset into a new base, where the data variance (assumed to represent the useful information) is highlighted.
-The new set of (uncorrelated) "optimal" axes is called the principal components (PCs).
+PCA is an unsupervised, non-parametric method that provides a linear orthogonal transformation of a data set into a new base, where the data variance (assumed to represent the useful information) is highlighted.
+The new set of (uncorrelated) 'optimal' axes is called the principal components (PCs).
 The original data can be expressed as a linear combination of the PCs.
-Usually, very few of the PCs (even 2-3 of them) are capable of describing the data in terms of variance without a significant loss of information.
-This dimensionality reduction/data compression is the reason why PCA is very effective in extracting information from huge datasets.
+Usually, very few of the PCs (even two to three of them) are capable of describing the data in terms of variance without a significant loss of information.
+This dimensionality reduction/data compression is the reason why PCA is very effective in extracting information from huge data sets.
 However, the results should be interpreted with caution, since the data may not reflect uncorrelated physical phenomena.
-PCA is extensively used in Astronomy, e.g. in applications on stellar spectra (Bailer-Jones, Irwin & von Hippel 1998, Re Fiorentin et al. 2007), on galaxy spectra (Yip et al. 2004, Karampelas et al. 2012), on spectroscopic imaging (Steiner et al. 2009), etc.
+PCA is extensively used in astronomy, e.g. in applications on stellar spectra (Bailer-Jones, Irwin & von Hippel 1998, Re Fiorentin et al. 2007), on galaxy spectra (Yip et al. 2004, Karampelas et al. 2012), on spectroscopic imaging (Steiner et al. 2009), etc. It was suggested as a variability detection tool for photometric data sets containing quasi-simultaneous multi-colour observations (Eyer 2006, Süveges et al. 2012).

-The PCA implementation on an (n observations) \times (m features) dataset involves: i) the construction of either (usually) the data variance-covariance matrix or the correlation matrix, ii) the calculation of the respective eigenvectors PCi (the principal components), and iii) the calculation of the admixture coefficients α_i , which are the data coordinates on the new axes.
+The PCA implementation on an (n observations)×(m features) data set involves (i) the construction of either (usually) the data variance-covariance matrix or the correlation matrix, (ii) the calculation of the respective eigenvectors PCi (the principal components)

+and (iii) the calculation of the admixture coefficients $\alpha_i$ , which are the data coordinates on the new axes.

-Thus, each original observation x is decomposed onto the new set of axes PCi as
+Thus, each original observation x is decomposed on to the new set of axes PCi as

-$$x = \sum{i=1}^{m} \alpha_i \cdot PCi$$
+$$x = \sum{i=1}^{m} \alpha_i \cdot \text{PCi}$$